onap/vnfrqts-requirements/docs/Chapter8.rst

 R-97445: The VNF **MUST** log the field “date/time” in the security audit logs.

-R-16777: The VNF Vendor **MUST** provide a JSON file for each supported action for the VNF.
+R-16777: The VNF provider **MUST** provide a JSON file for each supported action for the VNF.
 The JSON file must contain key value pairs with all relevant values populated with sample data that illustrates its usage.
 The fields and their description are defined in Appendix B.

 R-08134: The VNF **MUST** conform to the NETCONF RFC 6241, “NETCONF Configuration Protocol”.